Host of the TRU

 As with most folks working at a small town radio station, he wears a lot of hats including, but not limited to, sports director, traffic & billing director, news director, psa director, IT guy, producer, fill-in on-air announcer/dj/talent (your choice), assistant toilet scrubber and part-time assistant engineer.

-Rebecca is still in the process of house breaking Mitch and together they spend their time chasing after Justice, Noah, Sam and a dog, a ferret and 2 parakeets.
-Mitch also enjoys long walks on the beach at dusk with some sort of fruity drink in a coconut shell with an umbrella sticking out of it.... preferably an ocean beach but the banks of the Niobrara and something in an aluminum can will have to suffice in the meantime.
+Mitch is the proud father of Noah and Sam, who keep him busy and blessed.
+He also enjoys long walks on the beach at dusk with some sort of fruity drink in a coconut shell with an umbrella sticking out of it.... preferably an ocean beach but the banks of the Niobrara and something in an aluminum can will have to suffice in the meantime.